Suresh-28/Vpc-with-public-private-subnet-in-production/README.md

 - For Availability Zones and subnets, choose only private subnets.
 - On the Configure group size and scaling policies page, configure the following options, and then choose Next:

-- For Desired capacity, select 2, for minimum capacity select 1, for maximum capacity select 4.use documentation
+- For Desired capacity, select 2, for minimum capacity select 1, for maximum capacity select 4.[use documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html)

 # Create Loadbalancer
 Create a load balancer, which distributes traffic evenly across the instances in your Auto Scaling group, and attach the load balancer to your Auto Scaling group.
-For more information, see the Elastic Load Balancing User Guide and Use Elastic Load Balancing in the Amazon EC2 Auto Scaling User Guide.use documentation
+For more information, see the Elastic Load Balancing User Guide and Use Elastic Load Balancing in the Amazon EC2 Auto Scaling User Guide.[use documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html)

 # Create target group
-Target groups route requests to one or more registered targets, such as EC2 instances, using the protocol and port number that you specify.use documentation
+Target groups route requests to one or more registered targets, such as EC2 instances, using the protocol and port number that you specify.[use documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-target-group.html)

-# Create a Bastion host
+# Create a Bastion host(EC2 instance)
-A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.use documentation
+A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.[use documentation](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html)

 # To launch the private virtual machine in public virtual machine
 - Copy the public ip adress of bostion host.